Azure/AML-Kubernetes/docs/AKS-HCI/AML-ARC-Compute.md

 To connect a Kubernetes cluster to Azure, the cluster administrator needs to deploy a couple of Arc agents.
 The agents are responsible for connectivity to Azure, collecting Azure Arc logs and metrics, and enabling the above-mentioned scenarios on the cluster.
 These agents run in a Kubernetes namespace named azure-arc and are standard Kubernetes deployments.
 You can follow [Connect an Azure Kubernetes Service on Azure Stack HCI cluster to Azure Arc-enabled Kubernetes](https://docs.microsoft.com/en-us/azure-stack/aks-hci/connect-to-arc) to connect your cluster to Azure.

-## Install AzureML training and inferencing extensions on your AKS on Azure Stack HCI
+## Install AzureML Arc extention on your AKS on Azure Stack HCI cluster

 Now that you have an Arc-enabled cluster, you can install Arc extensions onto your cluster and expand its capabilities using the available extensions.
 To learn more about available Azure Arc extensions please visit [Deploy and manage Azure Arc-enabled Kubernetes cluster extensions](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/extensions).